-Internal endpoints that are acting as an entry point for external traffic.
+Internal endpoints that are acting as entry point for external traffic.
 These include laptops, desktops/workstations and mobile devices.
 Phishing attacks such as whaling, spear-phishing often target employee laptops as the first point of entry with malicious email attachments, malicious content from third-party websites that exploit lack of patching or misconfigurations endpoints.
 This stage is known as exploitation in the cyber kill chain.

 It is important to include coverage of endpoints to ensure they are closely aligned with secure hardening baselines established by the IT security team.

-The third type includes hosts, applications, systems that are storing sensitive data and hosted on behalf of the organisation.
+The third type includes hosts, applications, and systems storing sensitive data and hosted on behalf of the organisation.
 Often, it includes managed services provided to host CRM, dashboards, corporate websites, marketing and other advertising portals.
 Losing such data may attract reputational or regulatory penalties (GDPR in personnel data from EU and UK).
 It is important to be aware of the GDPR understanding, including reporting of data breaches.